revdotcom/revspeech-api-docs/README.md

 # revspeech-api-docs
-Repo for read the docs source for Revspeech API docs
+Repo for read the docs source for RevSpeech API docs